mdschneider/JIF/README.md

 # JIF
-Joint Image Framework (JIF) for probabilistic modeling of astronomical images of stars and galaxies as seen by multiple telescopes.
+Joint Image Framework (JIF) for probabilistic modeling of astronomical images of stars and galaxies in optical wavelengths.

 ## Motivation

-How do we optimally combine of galaxies seen from space and ground?
+How do we optimally combine images of galaxies seen from space and ground?
 The different PSFs, wavelength coverage, and pixel sizes can lead to biases in inferred galaxy properties unless included in a joint model of all images of the same source.
 If sources are blended together in any observations, the need for joint modeling becomes even more acute.